Wil reviews his (updated) Specialized Chisel LTD

 What don’t you like about it?

-Though the cable routing is pretty well managed, the brake routing is biased for those who run their rear brake on the right side.
-I’d like to see an additional port so I could route the rear brake hose around the head tube.
+Though the cable routing is well managed, the port for the brake hose is biased for those who run their rear brake on the right side.
+To suit Aussie and UK riders (and anyone who runs their brake the correct way round), I’d like to see an additional port so I could route the rear brake hose around the head tube for a neater setup.

-Speaking of the brakes, it’s worth noting that the Specialized Chisel will only fit a 2-piston calliper on the rear.
-I had originally intended to fit a set of SRAM G2 brakes, but the 4-piston calliper wouldn’t physically clear the seatstay tube.
+Speaking of the brakes, it’s worth noting that clearance is a little tight around the rear dropouts.
+I had originally intended to fit a set of SRAM G2 brakes, but the bulkier 4-piston calliper wouldn’t physically clear the seatstay tube when paired to a 160mm rotor.
 Same problem with a 4-piston Shimano SLX calliper.
-That’s worth bearing in mind for any Chisel owners out there who may be looking into fitting more powerful brakes.

-The SRAM GX AXS drivetrain performs well, with the wireless system offering a super clean setup and the 10-52T cassette achieving a huge gear range.
-That said the rear mech is quite bulky, which is especially noticeable when mounted to such a slender frame.
-Also, given this is a bike that I’m reaching for in between other test bikes, I like the idea of not having to remember to charge a battery.
+The AXS derailleurs are quite bulky however, which is especially noticeable when mounted to such a slender bike.
+And given this is a bike that I’m reaching for in between other test bikes, there have been occasions where I’ve totally forgotten to charge the battery.

 While I really like the shape and feel of the Bontrager RSL bars, the integrated look is perhaps a little too futuristic paired to the slender frame tubing.
 I’m eager to try out a classic 31.8mm handlebar and stem, which will add grams (aargh!) but will also hopefully improve compliance.